Japan's Suga signals chance of calling snap election: Report

 READ: Japan PM contender Suga suggests overhaul of health ministry

-Suga is widely expected to win the Liberal Democratic Party's (LDP) leadership election on Sep 14, a date set after Abe's decision to step down last month.
+Suga is widely expected to win the Liberal Democratic Party's (LDP) leadership election on Sep 14, a date set after Abe's decision to step down last month due to a flareup of his chronic intestinal illness.
 The winner is virtually assured of becoming premier because of the LDP's parliamentary majority.

-Markets have been rife with speculation that Suga, upon becoming prime minister, may call a snap election in coming months to solidify his political grip.
+Markets have been rife with speculation that Suga, upon becoming prime minister, may call a snap election to solidify his political grip.

+That speculation got a boost after opinion polls showed a jump in voter approval of Suga and of Abe's achievements.

+The LDP leadership race among Suga and two rivals - former defence minister Shigeru Ishiba and ex-foreign minister Fumio Kishida - kicks off formally on Tuesday.